techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 	|Gateway|Rest Network|
 	|Alternate ID|11:22:33:XX|

-	replacing **XX** with your group number; then click on **Create**.
+	replacing **XX** with your workstation ID; then click on **Create**.
 In this way you are creating a new device named Cooler\_XX which is going to use the REST Network as a gateway.
 Since this is not a real device, you are also assigning to it a fake MAC Address like 11:22:33:XX, which be used later to identify the device

 	![](images/017.png)